How to Know if Your Ads are Making Money: A Guide to Measuring Marketing Effectiveness for SMBs

 • You need: Total marketing spend per channel ÷ Number of customers acquired from that channel

-Try to Answer: What is your customer acquisition cost (CAC) for each major marketing channel?
+Try to Answer: What is your cost per acquisition a (CPA) for each major marketing channel?

 Your Result:

-• YES, I know my CAC by channel – I can see or calculate how much I spend to get a customer from each source
+• YES, I know my CPA by channel – I can see or calculate how much I spend to get a customer from each source

 • PARTIALLY – My ad platforms show some cost data, but I’m not sure if it’s accurate or complete